 “As a lender, whomever we choose to close our loans ultimately is an extension of our reputation and represents what we stand for, which is service, knowledge, and integrity.
 By using Alison as our closing counsel, we feel 100% confident that our customers will leave the table with a good impression and smiles on their faces.”

 In addition to government-guaranteed loan programs, Alison handles real estate and asset-secured loans, construction loans, foreclosures, and loan workout arrangements.
 Her clients include large national and regional financial institutions as well as smaller Washington, DC area community banks.
-Alison also assists real estate owners with their real estate transactions, acting as borrower’s counsel, negotiating contracts, handling closings, and providing general real estate advice.
+Alison also assists real estate owners with their real estate transactions, acting as borrower’s counsel, negotiating contracts, handling commercial real estate closings, and providing general real estate advice.

 Our bank client needed to quickly close on an acquisition loan arising out of a bankruptcy sale, but SBA approval for the loan did not reach the bank before the deadline for the sale.